 MISTRAS uses bend tests to provide a simple and straightforward way of evaluating the quality of materials based on their ability to resist cracking and other faults during a continuous bend.
 It is often used for quality control testing of butt-welded joints.

 A relatively simple test to perform and analyze, bend test results offer insights as to how a material will react to pressure, along with its likelihood to experience failure under stress.

 Hardness testing is extremely useful in the selection of materials, because it gives an indication of how the material is affected by stress and how it will wear over time.
-The results of this test can be used to direct quality control and acceptance of components, along with providing data regarding the structural integrity and material composition of an asset.

 For welded materials, impact testing can be used to provide information about the strengths and behavior properties of the weld.
 The test itself is performed at a variety of temperatures to replicate the environment of the material when it is used in service.

 Analysis of a material’s microstructure in order to determine chemical composition and technological properties.
 Offers insight into determining failure mechanisms and asset lifespan expectations.

 In Nick Break testing, a sample is cut from a welded butt joint to split the component in two.
 Each surface area is then analyzed to ensure that any present internal defects – such as inclusions, incomplete penetration, or porosity – are within established discontinuity limits.